arthurprevot/yaetos/README.md

 		yaetos launch_docker_bash
 		# From inside the docker container
-    py.test tests/*  # for all tests
-    py.test tests/jobs/examples/ex1_frameworked_job.py  # for tests for a specific file
+		pytest tests/*

 ## Installation instructions

 To install the library and create a folder with all necessary files and folders:

 		pip install yaetos
 		cd /path/to/an/empty/folder/that/will/contain/pipeline/code
 		yaetos setup  # to create sub-folders and setup framework files.

+An example of the folder structure is available at [github.com/arthurprevot/yaetos_jobs](https://github.com/arthurprevot/yaetos_jobs) with more sample jobs.
+The tool can also be used by cloning this repository, mostly for people interested in contributing to the framework itself.
+Feel free to contact the author if you need more details on setting it up that way.

 The setup comes with a docker environment with all libraries necessary (python and spark).
 It also comes with sample jobs pulling public data.
 To test running one of the sample job locally, in docker: